CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Moving-the-game-to-a-different-disk-drive.md

+# Moving the Game to a Different Disk Drive
 > Article verified: January 2020

 If you just copy the game to a new drive, things go horribly wrong - especially with mods.